Jo So-ang

-Jo So-ang (조소앙, 30 April 1887 – 10 September 1958) was a politician and an educator in Korea under Japanese rule.
-He participated in the Korean independence movement.
+Jo So-ang (Korean: 조소앙; Hanja: 趙素昻; 30 April 1887 – 10 September 1958) was a Korean politician, educator, and Korean independence activist.
+He spent much of his career in exile in China, working in the Provisional Government of the Republic of Korea.
+After Korea gained its independence in 1945, he returned to Korea.
+He was a right-leaning politician who supported the Provisional Government over the various competing left-leaning organizations.

-He participated in drawing up a draft of the proclamation of the independence of Korea in 1918 while he was studying in Japan, and after 1919, worked for the Provisional Government of the Republic of Korea as the secretary of the provisional government and head of the Korean Independence Party.
-He also organized the society of policies on current affairs with Kim Gu and Yeo Unhyeong, contributing to establish the theories on diplomacy of the provisional government.
-In the political scene of liberated Korea, he was one of the right politicians, who stuck to the legitimacy of the Provisional Government of the Republic of Korea.
-In 1948, he visited Pyongyang to attend the joint conference of leaders of parties and social groups in the entire nation with Kim Gu and Kim Gyusik, which was turned out to be a failure.
-He abandoned his direction for North-South Korea's cooperation, leading to one-sided establishment of Republic of Korea in favor.
+He participated in drawing up a draft of the proclamation of the independence of Korea in 1918 while he was studying in Japan, and after 1919, left for Shanghai to join the Provisional Government.
+He served various roles in the Government until 1945, including as Minister of Foreign Affairs and head of the Korean Independence Party.
+He also organized the society of policies on current affairs with Kim Ku and Yeo Unhyeong, contributing to establish the theories on diplomacy of the provisional government.
+In 1948, Jo and other politicians including Kim Ku, Kim Gyusik, and Kim Il Sung visited Pyongyang to attend a joint conference between left and right leaning politicians in an effort to keep the Korean peninsula unified.

 He ran for a representative of the national assembly and was elected in 1950.
-In the same year when the Korean war broke out, he was abducted and taken to North Korea.
+In the same year when the Korean War broke out, he was abducted and taken to North Korea.

-Role in the Independence Movement
+Role in the independence movement

-Diplomatic Activity
+Diplomatic activity

-Jo So-ang served roles in the national government, the political structure of the Provisional Government, and in public relations.
-The Provisional Government of the Republic of Korea was established on April 13, 1919, following the March 1st movement.
+Jo So-ang served roles in the Provisional Government of the Republic of Korea.
+The Government was established in exile in Shanghai on April 13, 1919, following the Japanese suppression of the March First Movement.
 The interim government resisted Japan's colonial rule of Korea and supported the Korean independence movement.
 In the midst of dividing political alliances, Jo So-ang remained loyal to the Provisional Government of the Republic of Korea and was elected as their secretary and diplomatic correspondent.
 Making him in charge of the interim government's remittances, propaganda, and public relations work.
 In May 1919, Jo traveled to Europe in order to attend the International Socialist Conference to appeal international support and recognition for South Korea's independence movement.
 In March 1921, after attending the Communist Party Congress in Moscow, Russia, he returned to Beijing with critical views on communism.
 Jo would incorporate his views and experience with communism when writing his political theories and teachings.